The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 WHEN DO YOU HAVE TIME OFF?

-This is an entirely personal question that only you can answer – maybe you have to plan with your boss at work, or coordinate things with your family.
-In fact, this step might be the one that gets most people stuck.
+This is an entirely personal question that only you can answer – maybe you have to plan with your boss at work or coordinate things with your family.
+In fact, this step might be the one that gets people most stuck!

 When you win a lottery for the JMT then you can look forward to views like this.